jonm3D/h5xray/README.md

 # h5xray
-Helping Python developers understand the structure of an HDF5 file.
+Helping Python developers understand the structure and 'cloud friendliness' of an HDF5 file.

 Made with ❤️ and ☕️ by: